 Delivering the Talk

-The best exercise for delivering a talk is to give one to the class after you have practised in front of a mirror.
+The best exercise for delivering a talk is to give one to the class.
+First practise in front of a mirror.
 If you have a tape recorder, use that also.
 Then present your talk to the class.
 Good luck!